null

 Signs Your Dog May Have Swallowed a Large Chunk

-Recognizing the signs that your dog may have swallowed a large chunk of bully stick is vital for their health.
+Recognizing the signs that your dog may have swallowed a large chunk of a bully stick is vital for their health.
 Swallowing a large piece can lead to choking or gastrointestinal blockage, which are serious health emergencies.
 Watch for signs of gastrointestinal emergency or choking, such as difficulty breathing, excessive drooling, or vomiting.

 Summary